 Corrective and preventive action plan example

-When all the prevention and protection measures that are related to the dangers and that are not adequate or effective, they must be submitted to an evaluation or prioritization without delay.
+When all the prevention and protection measures that are related to the dangers are not adequate or effective, they must be submitted to evaluation or prioritization without delay.
 All preventive and corrective actions must be documented, disseminated at relevant levels, and have persons responsible and compliance dates.

 Investigation of incidents, accidents and illnesses

 - Identify and document the deficiencies of the Occupational Health and Safety Management System, which should support the implementation of preventive, corrective or continuous improvement actions.